 She’s not exactly the throw-on-a-pair-of-hiking-boots-and-trek-into-some-remote-area type of 16-year-old girl.
 So you can imagine my surprise (and delight) when my daughter asked me to take her out backpacking for a couple days during her fall break!
 I knew I needed to make it special.
 And I knew I needed great food and snacks.
 Sweet, chewy, rich, no-cook, no-bake Energy Balls were exactly the type of snack we needed.

-I picked out a fabulous hike – the first 3 miles on a well-maintained, fairly easy trail just north of beautiful Sedona, Arizona.
+I picked out a fabulous hike – West Fork of Oak Creek Trail – just north of beautiful Sedona, Arizona.
+The first 3 miles are a well-maintained, fairly easy trail.
 But the last 3 miles… (oh those last 3 miles!) wind and meander up and down and in and out of the icy waters of spectacular Oak Creek Canyon.
 Truly spectacular!
 And spectacularly difficult… those last 3 miles.

 All smiles and full of energy, we hit the road with our 40+ pound backpacks (yeah, I probably overpacked for a three-day backpacking trip.
 Lesson learned!)
 We reached for our water packs and of course the beautiful, flavorful Energy Balls at our first snack break.
 They were gone in a hurry and gave us just the right amount of energy we needed to get through the next part of the hike.
 Well… almost.